syncfusion-content/javascript-docs/js/Grid/Grouping.md

 ## Multi-Column Grouping

-Group multiple columns by simply drag and drop the columns one by one from column header to group drop area.
+Group multiple columns by simply drag and drop the columns one by one from column header into group drop area.

 The following code example describes the above behavior.